Power Allocation Algorithms for Massive MIMO Systems with Multi-Antenna Users: Simulation Results

-We describe the generation process in detail in our work~\cite{Conjugate}.
 To generate channel coefficients, we use Quadriga~\cite{Quadriga}, open-source software for generating realistic radio channel impulse responses.
 We consider the Urban Non-Line-of-Sight~\cite{NLOS} scenarios.
-For each seed, we generate the random sets of user positions (see example in Fig~\ref{Layout of users}~\cite{Conjugate}) and compute channel matrices for the obtained user configurations.
+For each seed, we generate the random sets of user positions and compute channel matrices for the obtained configurations of users.
+Example of the random generation of users for Urban setup: there are two buildings, and the users are assigned to either a cluster in a building or to the ground near the building.
 The parameters of the experiments are listed in Table~\ref{table_example}.
+We describe the generation process in detail in our work~\cite{Conjugate}.